University of California-San Diego

 There will be no extra-credit projects or assignments.

-NO SCREENS IN CLASS
+NO SCREENS OR HEADPHONES IN CLASS

 IN-CLASS QUIZZES